23 Jan 2025

 Background and development of the law

 There has been a shortage of skilled labour in Germany for several decades now.
 Many sectors are suffering from this, especially IT, engineering and, above all, healthcare.
 There is a serious shortage of skilled labour in these areas.
 Another problem that has led to this is the ageing society.
 Many of the long-established skilled workers have retired and there is simply not enough young potential coming up.
-Demographic developments in Germany have also led to a shortage of skilled labour.
+In addition, the demographic development in Germany has also led to a shortage of skilled labour.

 Germany is well aware of the need to secure the long-term competitiveness of its own economy.
 This is why the Skilled Labour Immigration Act was introduced.
 The aim is to offer a solution that makes it easier for qualified skilled workers from third countries to come to Germany.
 The aim is to counteract the shortage of skilled labour.

-This law also made it possible for highly qualified workers from abroad to immigrate to Germany without a previous job if they fulfil certain requirements.
+This law also makes it possible for highly qualified workers from abroad to immigrate to Germany without a previous job, provided they fulfil certain requirements.
 In the past, these rules were much stricter and made immigration more difficult.

 Objectives of the Skilled Labour Immigration Act